focused220/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

-- [ ] What are PropTypes used for?
+- [x] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+        -PropTypes are used to type check the data used within an app.
+It enforces strict rules about the types of data allowed to traverse the applications structure.
+This is important for maintaining proper functionality and lends itself to establishing a secure architecture.

-- [ ] Describe a life-cycle event in React?
+- [x] Describe a life-cycle event in React?

+        -A life-cycle event in React is used to manage varying aspects/properties within an application.
+The life-cycle events are implemented at different points within the applications life; birth, growth and death respectively.

-- [ ] Explain the details of a Higher Order Component?
+- [x] Explain the details of a Higher Order Component?

+        -Higher Order Components implement/operate on other functional/class components.
+They don't get in to the gritty details of how a class/functional compenent operates, but instead 'order' components at a 'higher' level.

-- [ ] What are three different ways to style components in React?
+- [x] What are three different ways to style components in React?
 Explain some of the benefits of each.

+        -Components can be styled directly using CSS, allowing for more direct control and manipulation.
+        -Styles can be applied using JS(styled components), this is convenient when styling requirements are        minimal and the developer is working heavily in JS.
+        -Reactstrap is another way to style components.
+These are styles that come built in to React properties,    they make creating components and styling them a very seamless and straight forward process.
+        -Components can also be styled using inline styling techniques within the app's HTML.
+This is also very straight forward but comes with more limitations than benifits if styling is a priority within an application.

 ## Project Setup